Bonjour

 Course Details (Syllabus)

-• Number of lessons per week : 4
+• Number of hourly classes per week : 6

 • Duration of the course: 3-months